Can you post pictures of minors on social media without consent

 In most parents’ social media accounts, you are likely to find 10 times more images of their children than of themselves and this tells you something about the value of young children to parents who are bored of their heads.

-Parents can be taken to court for posting images of their children on social media
+Can parents be prosecuted for posting images of their children on social media?

-What is the European law about children’s right to their own image
+What does European law say about children’s right to their own image

 A warning to parents who posts their children’s images to the internet